Research Intelligence ServicesFor faculties and research groups

 Evaluating groups vs. evaluating individuals

-As a member of the VSNU, Maastricht University has signed the San Francisco Declaration on Research Assessment (DORA) .
-In line with the DORA recommendations, we do not support the use of journal-based indicators, such as journal impact factors, in the evaluation of individual researcher.
-Like many scientometrics experts, we share in the idea that citation-based metrics are better suited for evaluating larger research units, the higher the aggregate the better.
+As many other institutions, like VSNU, KNAW, NWO, NFU, and ZonMw, Maastricht University has signed the San Francisco Declaration on Research Assessment (DORA) .
+In line with the DORA recommendations, we do not support the use of journal-based indicators, such as journal impact factors, in the evaluation of individual researchers.
+Like many scientometrics experts, we share in the idea that citation-based metrics are better suited for evaluating larger research units, the higher the aggregate, the better.

 Excellence: more than a number